Skip to main content

 An example, completed record configuration is shown here:

-Note: Amazon Route 53, GoDaddy, and Namecheap, are among providers that automatically add your domain to your new DNS record values, which can result in a CNAME entry with too much information that fails authentication.
+Note: Amazon Route 53, GoDaddy, and Namecheap, are among the providers that automatically add your domain to your new DNS record values, which can result in a CNAME entry with too much information that fails authentication.
 An example of this would be em123.yourdomain.com.yourdomain.com.

 Below is an example of the CNAME values under the HOST column as they are displayed and how you will need to enter them into your DNS management with one of these providers: